manticoresoftware/manticoresearch-buddy/README.md

 }
 ```

-Note: The structure for error responses in the `message` field follows the guidelines specified in the [Manticore documentation](https://github.com/manticoresoftware/manticoresearch/blob/3cefedf3e71a433b9259571e873586ce13444fcd/manual/Connecting_to_the_server/HTTP.md?plain=1#L227-L247) for HTTP and similarly structured documentation for MySQL interactions.
+Note: The structure for error responses in the `message` field follows the guidelines specified in the [Manticore Search documentation](https://github.com/manticoresoftware/manticoresearch/blob/3cefedf3e71a433b9259571e873586ce13444fcd/manual/Connecting_to_the_server/HTTP.md?plain=1#L227-L247) for JSON and similarly structured documentation for SQL interactions.